mzw22/kber/README.md

 # kber: Estimate the Strength of the Magnitude Effect
 The magnitude effect is an effect where, as stimulus magnitude increases, it becomes more difficult to detect small increments in stimulus magnitude.
-You can read about why this is important and how to quantify how stimuli are perceived in our Behavioral Ecology paper [**here**](https://doi.org/10.1093/beheco/araf025) (Worsley et al. 2025), and also here [**here**](https://doi.org/10.1111/evo.14290) (Dixit et al. 2021).
+You can read about why this is important and how to quantify how stimuli are perceived in our Behavioral Ecology paper [**here**](https://doi.org/10.1093/beheco/araf025) (Worsley et al. 2025), and also [**here**](https://doi.org/10.1111/evo.14290) (Dixit et al. 2021).

 This package, presented in the paper, aims to help researchers conduct similar analysis.